-As the Foundry is a space under construction, it might not yet be the ideal place to finish a book or a symphony.
-That being said, if you are interested in being part of and giving shape to this project, materially (building, cooking, farming) as well as conceptually (thinking about how and what to organize here), please feel free to visit us.
-The Foundry is a community-driven project; we employ professionals for the things we cannot do, but we try to do a lot of the work ourselves.
+While the Foundry is now a comfortable place to live, renovations are not yet finished.
+It is a community-driven project; we employ professionals for the things we cannot do, but we try to do a lot of the work ourselves.
 We could currently use some help with the following things: